Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: III. A method to solve Hamilton-Jacobi equations

 We see that the time integral in (\ref{action2}) has been ``deformed'' by a straight path connecting the stationary state $(\tilde\phi^*,0)$ and the target state $(\tilde\eta,\tilde\pi)$.
-Moreover, in order to get $V_0$ we do not need to know the full canonical transformation but the functionals $A$ and $K$.
+Moreover, to get $V_0$, we do not need to know the full canonical transformation but the functionals $A$ and $K$ defined in eq.(\ref{K}).
 In expression (\ref{qp4}) is hidden a practical problem: for a given canonical transformation $L$, we get easily the functional $A$ (it is just a functional derivative of $L$), but we cannot obtain the functional relation between $\phi$ and $\tilde\phi$ (eq. (\ref{p1})) because we should solve the Hamilton equations explicitly and get the paths to build the map.
 In conclusion, it seems that we are stuck with the same problem that we initially had.
-However, the relation (\ref{qp4}) can be useful if we change our point of view.
-That is, given a dynamics and assuming some functional forms for $A$ and $\phi[\tilde\phi;x]$ What are the conditions on them to guarantee that they have an associated canonical transformation?
-With this strategy in mind, we know that two general relations determine the structure of the unknown functionals: (1) The conditions for the existence of $L$ and therefore for $\tilde L$ and (2) the equations of motion for $\phi$ and $\pi$ that creates the path.
+We cannot follow the natural but somehow impossible scheme of deriving the full canonical transformation and afterward get the functionals $A$ and $\phi[\tilde\phi;x]$.